Stay Competitive: How to Create A SaaS Marketing Budget

 It’s difficult to assess a typical marketing budget because many companies combine sales and marketing activities as a single line item within the annual budget.
 SaaS companies allocate between 17%-39% on sales and marketing activities.
 In some cases, it can be closer to 50%.

-SaaS companies spend an average of 7%-15% of their annual budget on marketing activities.
-That aligns with the 10% rule of marketing budgets.
-If you’re combining Sales and marketing activities, you should be allocating approximately 30% of your ARR to sales and marketing activities.
+SaaS companies spend an average of 7%- 15% of their annual budget on marketing activities, which aligns with the 10% rule of marketing budgets.
+If you combine Sales and marketing activities, you should allocate approximately 30% of your ARR to these activities.

-In general, the more you spend on sales and marketing see higher returns and faster revenue growth.
+In general, the more you spend on sales and marketing, the higher returns and faster revenue growth.

 However, throwing cash indiscriminately at marketing programs doesn’t translate to more sales.
 You need to be strategic about where you’re investing funds.
 That’s why you need a SaaS marketing budget.